IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a form with fields for the category name and status.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the categories page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the categories page.

-When the personnel clicks "Save" button, the personnel will be redirected to the categories page.
+When the personnel clicks the "Save" button, the personnel will be redirected to the categories page.

 ### Edit Category Page: